Project-Sylos/Migration-Engine/CONTRIBUTING.md

 ## Attribution

+We love our contributors!!!
-All accepted contributions will be credited in the project history and contributor listings.
+All accepted contributions will be **credited** in the project history and contributor listings.
 If you prefer not to be listed, please mention this in your pull request.